echocat/puppet-graphite/README.md

 Configure conf files as you need:

-Only if you want to use memcached, carbon-link clusters or ldap you should edit:
+Only if you want to use carbon-link clusters or ldap you should edit:
 templates/opt/graphite/webapp/graphite/local_settings.py.erb

 ### Modules needed: